 Just like a short position, your maximum profit is limited to double your initial investment.
-The NAV of this fund will never exceed 200, and notice how the leverage is dropping to very low levels.
-Barclays’ XXV is a inverse fund like this.
-It is currently at 38.28 with a leverage of less than -0.10.
-It will never reach 40.
+The NAV of this fund will never exceed 200 and notice how the leverage is dropping to very low levels.

 A -1X inverse Apple ETF with rebalancing is shown below:

 Surprisingly the daily rebalancing required for -1X and 2X funds is identical if they have the same AUM.
-Notice that both reblanced funds require +1905 shares to be added at the end of day one.
-For the 2X fund the additional shares are increasing the leverage, for an inverse fund the additional shares are partially covering the short position in order to decrease the leverage.
+Notice that both rebalanced funds require +1905 shares to be added at the end of day one.
+For the 2X fund, the additional shares are increasing the leverage, for an inverse fund the additional shares are partially covering the short position in order to decrease the leverage.

 If inverse or leveraged ETFs are present in a thinly traded market this rebalancing process is a concern.
 On up days both the long leveraged and inverse funds need to buy more shares, on down days they both need to sell.
 If the effective market size is small these transactions could amplify market moves.